Arsur3215Loki/wastelandsurvivalguide.github.io/docs/gameplay.md

 ### [Misc Gamesetting Tweaks](https://www.nexusmods.com/newvegas/mods/72983)

 Customizes some vanilla gamesettings with text files powered by Stewie's Tweaks.
 Select whatever you want in the installer; if you want to change your settings just reinstall the mod and select different options.

+Note: Enabling "**No Note Hover Grey Out**" would softlock you in a certain quest.
 :::info Perk Every Level
 This particular gamesetting tweak in this mod won't actually affect TTW due to a technicality, however TTW already grants a perk every level in non-Hardcore mode.
 If you want this for Harcore Mode, install [Hardcore Perk Every Level](overhauls#hardcore-perk-every-level).
 :::